 For a more advanced animation we will show you how to sketch an 8 frame run cycle of a cat.
 All you need is a flip-book, a pen and a light (light from your phone torch or a lightbox).

 Lay the next page down and use your light to shine through both pages.
 You should see the first frame through the second page.
 Sketch the next frame over the top of this, moving the cat slightly for the next stage in the run cycle.

 Do this in sequence for the next 6 frames.

-All laid over the top of one another the frames look like this.
+Laid over the top of one another, the frames look like this.

 Flip the pages with your thumb and your final animation should look something like this!